wsor4035/dev.luanti.org/content/installing-client-side-mods.md

 The common place to install them is `$path_user/clientmods/`.
 That is `minetest-install-directory/clientmods/` in the official Windows releases and on GNU/Linux with `RUN_IN_PLACE` enabled and **`~/.minetest/clientmods/`** in globally installed Luanti versions.

 *   Location of the clientmods folder within the folder structure of a run-in-place installation of Luanti, including some of the folders Luanti adds after some usage as client and server, as well as the positions (…) that custom-made content goes.
-Unrelevant folders are not expanded.
+Irrelevant folders are not expanded.

 ```
 minetest/